LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Branch of the Brokvar Tree.md

 **Nëoris' protection**

 Once a day, this branch can absorb up to 30 magic damage.
-Every time this branch absorbs magic, this branch self-activates **Spell Burst**.
+Every time this branch absorbs magic, this branch self-activates **Overheal**.

 Reaction, instantaneous